Environment and climate Reconciling ecological, social and economic interests

 Yet every year, extensive areas of forest are cut down – partly illegally – in order to provide new land for farming or grazing.

-In 2020 and 2021, deforestation in the Amazon region increased significantly, reaching its highest level in ten years.
+Deforestation in the Amazon reached another negative record high of 13,235 square kilometres in the period from August 2020 to July 2021.
+This corresponds to an increase of 22 per cent compared to the previous year.
 Illegal mining is also causing enormous damage in the rainforest.
 Given the situation, criticism has been expressed regarding staffing and funding cuts at the government-run Brazilian Institute of Environment and Renewable Natural Resources (IBAMA) and at the Chico Mendes Institute for Biodiversity Conservation (ICMBio), which is a subordinate arm of the Ministry of the Environment.

 UN rapporteur deplores shortcomings in protecting people